carnesen/cli/README.md

    --numbers <num0> [<num1> ...]
    --square-the-result
 ```
-Here is an examples of successful invocation of a command with a synchronous `action`:
+Here is an example of successful invocation of a command with a synchronous `action`:
 ```
 $ readme-cli multiply --numbers 1 2 3 --square-the-result
 36
 ```
-All `boolean` options default to `false` and can be enabled (set to `true`) as above.
-From this last example we can also see that [kebab-cased](https://en.wikipedia.org/wiki/Kebab_case) "option" arguments are converted to [camelCased](https://en.wikipedia.org/wiki/Camel_case) property names before being passed into the `action` function.
+All `boolean` options default to `false` and can be enabled (set to `true`) as in the example above.
+From this last example we can also see that [kebab-cased](https://en.wikipedia.org/wiki/Kebab_case) "option" arguments are converted to [camelCased](https://en.wikipedia.org/wiki/Camel_case) property names when passed into the `action` function.
 The "subcommand" arguments however are left as-is.

 Here's an example of a command with an asynchronous `action` and an option with a `defaultValue`:
 ```